metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 ### Falcons @ Chiefs (Week 16)

 Lots of two tailback sets with these Chiefs.
 Atlanta is doing a good job playing assignment football though.

+Atlanta's defense seeing quite a bit of success using five and six-man defensive fronts.
+Their blitz packages have thrown Mahomes off his game too on a number of occasions.